Grainne10/Pands-Project/README.md

 ![alt text](<Iris DataSet Violin Plots.png>)

 Violin plot is a hybrid of the box plot and kernal density plot.
 The plot displays a clear separation for petal lengths and widths of the three species, particularly for the Iris Setosa.
-Whereas there is less clear separation between the sepal lengths and widths.
+Whereas there is less clear of a separation between the sepal lengths and widths.

 *Plot 12 - Pairplot*